avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 assuming you will always be deploying the same set of Components.

 You can search the Custom Components list for "Basic" or "Dhm" for example, depending on which Components you want to deploy.
-All of the available examples can be deployed to the same device as long as their Components have been previously registered.
+Each of the available examples can be deployed to the same device as long as their Components have been previously registered.

 Once the **Firmware** is created, we need to deploy it to your device.
 Click the **Deployment** button in the *Formware* section.